coreBOS/coreBOSDocumentation/user/pages/10.developer-guide/04.development_framework/11.develtutorials/08.corebosupdater/item.md

-So with the approach above and the fact that the majority of changes we make are also **tested and stable**, you really don't have to wait for us to release an official download to get the new features, you just update your code and <u>apply the database changes</u> the new code may require.
+So with the approach above and the fact that the majority of changes we make are also **tested and stable**, you really don't have to wait for us to release an official download to get the new features, you just update your code and _apply the database changes_ the new code may require.

 <div class="notices red">
 Wait!!
 Apply database changes???
 How do you do that? git doesn't do that, how do I know what changes I need to apply?
 </div>